rochlinn/dri-needs-assessment/index.md

   <a href="it.html">IT</a>
 </div>

-<span style="font-size:0.8em;">The 25 areas of DRI queried have been split into 4 individual reports, detailing if supports and training were needed and where they were sought.
-Each report is catered to a specific unit and represents core areas of service delivery within each of those units.</span>
+<span style="font-size:0.8em;">The above buttons link to subreports tailored to the corresponding portfolio.</span>

 ## Executive Summary

-Digital Research Infrastructure refers to a suite of services that enables the collection, processing, dissemination and disposition of research data.
+Digital Research Infrastructure (DRI) refers to a suite of services that enables the collection, processing, dissemination and disposition of research data.
 This includes strategies for planning, organizing, storing, sharing, computing, and ultimately archiving or destroying one’s research data.

 From May 17th - June 12, 2021, UBC Advanced Research Computing (ARC) and the UBC Library from both Vancouver and Okanagan Campuses launched a survey to investigate UBC researchers’ needs in 25 distinct areas relating to data, software, and computational training and support (see full details of survey [insert link]), receiving 241 total responses.
 Following the survey, three focus groups were conducted with UBC researchers to gain additional insights in these areas.